 \subsection{Experimental Setup}

 \myparagraph{Selected \llm Models} \cref{tab:models} lists all the models selected for evaluating \proj.
-We selected diverse models to investigate how the capabilities of different \llms affects the effectiveness of \proj.
+We selected diverse models to investigate how the capabilities of different \llms affect the effectiveness of \proj.
 For RQ1, we selected two open-source and four proprietary models.
 Specifically, we chose two open-source models with significantly different sizes: Gemma3 (27 billion parameters) and Llama3.3 (70 billion parameters).
 For proprietary models, we included two base models, \ie, \geminitwo and \gptfourone, and two reasoning models, \ie, \geminithinking and \ofourmini.
 These models have relatively early knowledge cut-off dates, allowing us to collect a reasonable number of benchmarks while avoiding potential data leakage.
-In RQ2, during the long-term, intermittent experiment, we tried different open-source models, and a locally deployed version of \vllamathree is the most used one.
-In RQ3, \llamathree and \geminitwofive (a cost-efficient and low-latency model recommended for scenarios that requires high throughput) are used to evaluate the throughput and cost, covering two common usage scenarios, \ie, using a locally deployed \llm and invoking an \llm via API.
+In RQ2, during the long-term, intermittent experiment, we tried several open-source models and used a locally deployed \vllamathree for most of the time.
+In RQ3, \llamathree and \geminitwofive (a cost-efficient and low-latency model recommended for scenarios requiring high throughput) are used to evaluate the throughput and cost, covering two common usage scenarios, \ie, using a locally deployed \llm and invoking an \llm via API.
 For \geminithinking and \geminitwofive, we set the reasoning budget to \emph{low} (\ie, at most 1,024 reasoning tokens).

-\myparagraph{Baselines} We used two baselines in our evaluations.
+\myparagraph{Baselines} We used three baselines in our evaluations.

 \begin{itemize}[leftmargin=1em, topsep=0pt] \item \textit{\souper}.
 The primary baseline used in our evaluation is \souper~\cite{sasnauskas2017souper}, the state-of-the-art superoptimizer for \llvm. \souper allows users to set the maximum instructions for enumerative synthesis (referred to as \enum).
 Increasing this value can improve \souper's capability in finding missed optimization but also incurs significantly higher computational cost.
 We evaluated \souper using different values of \enum: the default value 0 (\souperdefault) and values from 1 to \souperEnumSynMaxInst (\souperenum).
 A timeout of \souperTimeout is applied to each input to ensure the experiments complete in a reasonable time.